j-zimmermann/ImpedanceFitter/doc/examples/validation.rst

 .. code-block:: python

-	results, mus = fitter.linkk_test()
+	results, mus, residuals = fitter.linkk_test()

-`results` contains the fit results as a dictionary with all :class:`lmfit.model.ModelResult` instances.
+`results` contains the fit results as a dictionary.
 `mus` is a dictionary with all :math:`\mu` values for an increasing number of RC-elements used in the LinKK-test.
+`residuals` is a dictionary containing all residuals during the least-squares fit.

 The result of the fit looks like this:

 .. image:: impedance-linkk.*
         :width: 600

-All residuals are very small (as expected for artifical data).
-If the relative difference exceeds 1%, concerns about the validity of the experimental data could be raised.

 The parameter :math:`\mu` decays with an increased number of RC elements as described in [Schoenleber2014]_.